jnraine/safety-pin/README.md

 You can query for nodes in a familair way.
 Under the covers, this uses the [Query Builder JSON API](http://dev.day.com/docs/en/cq/current/dam/customizing_and_extendingcq5dam/query_builder.html).
 This will not work on JCR servers that do not have this API.

+Note: This is new and a new release has not yet been built and pushed to RubyGems.org.
+If you'd like to use it, you can build the gem locally.

 ```ruby
 # Returns all page nodes page beneath /content/my-site
 QueryBuilder.execute(path: "/content/my-site", type: "cq:Page", "p.limit" => -1)